 First things first, you’re going to need some protective gear.

-There are specific types of goggles designed for night boarding and you’ll also need a warm snowboarding jackpot, some solid boots, and a face cover of some kind.
+There are specific types of goggles designed for night snowboarding and you’ll also need a warm snowboarding jacket, some solid boots, and a face cover of some kind.

 2. Take a Friend

-It helps to have a friend with you when night boarding.
+It helps to have a friend with you when night snowboarding.
 If anything goes wrong, they can help you or sound the alarm.

 3. Take it Easy